Um Aing-ran

 Um Aing-ran (born March 20, 1936) is a South Korean actress.
 She has starred in about 190 films, and gained a popularity with the image of "a cheerful female college student" in the 1960s.
 Her marriage with Shin Seong-il, a colleague actor and big star of the time, attracted national attention.
 Since then she had been retired from the film industry, but returned as a TV show guest and host in the 1990s.
 The couple have three children.

+Early life and education

+Um was born in Seoul to a father who was a saxophonist and her mother, No Jae-shin, who was a prominent stage and film actress.
+She attended Sookmyung Women's University, where she studied English Literature.